This page describes the organizational forces that limit change. It explains how to overcome them when necessary.

 Example flows are outlined.
 Constraints on flows support the emergence of the systems.
 Examples of constraints are discussed.

 This page introduces the complex adaptive system (CAS) theory frame.
-The theory is positioned relative to the natural sciences.
-It catalogs the laws and strategies which underpin the operation of systems that are based on the interaction of emergent agents.complex adaptive systems (CAS) can develop.
+The theory provides an organizing framework that is used by 'life.'
+It can be used to evaluate and rank models that claim to describe our perceived reality.
+It catalogs the laws and strategies which underpin the operation of systems that are based on the interaction of emergent agents.
+It highlights the constraints that shape CAS and so predicts their form.
+A proposal that does not conform is wrong.complex adaptive systems (CAS) can develop.

 John Holland's framework for representing complexity is outlined.
 Links to other key aspects of CAS theory discussed at the site are presented.